shuyelin06/Obsidian-Notes/content/Classes/CMSC420/CMSC420Working.md

 The general algorithm is as follows.
 Suppose we want to insert $S$ into our tree.
 Then,
 1. Search for $S$ into the tree.
 Continuously repeat (2) until our search succeeds.
-2. If the search fails, then resolve by doing one of the following, and continue the search:
+2. If the search fails, then resolve by doing one of the following, and move to step 3.
    - **Case 1 (Null)**: If the next pointer is null, then allocate a new node for the remainder of $S$.
+Move to step 3 on this new node.
-   - **Case 2 (Simple Split)**: If our new key is a prefix of the last node hit, create a new parent node with this prefix.
+   - **Case 2 (Simple Split)**: If our new key is a prefix of the last node hit, split the node's key value from this prefix, and insert the prefix as a new parent of the node.
+Move to step 3 on this parent.
-   - **Case 3 (Complex Split)**: If our new key shares a common prefix with the last node we hit, split the node along this prefix and create two new children.
+   - **Case 3 (Complex Split)**: If our new key shares a common prefix with the last node we hit, split both the key and the node's key value from this common prefix.

+       Then, create a new parent node with this common prefix, and add the original node and a new node with the key's remaining value as children.
+Move to step 3 on this new node.
 3. When the search succeeds, then flag the node as terminating a string.
 Terminate.

 See the below example, with a Binary Patricia Trie for simplicity.